 In terms of the timing of harvest and selection of appropriate shoots for cuttings, general recommendations for eucalypts also appear appropriate.
 Regrowth should be of an “appropriate shade of green, with some lignification but less than 1m long, shoots should not be too succulent, and shoot tips should be avoided in most species” (Eldridge et al. 1994).
 The most effective cutting material we used had some lignification and was around 500 -1000 mm in length, induced by partial severing of branches in autumn, and harvested 4.5 mths later in mid-summer (Experiment 3).
 The epicormic regrowth was growing vigorously, and the trees were not flowering at this stage (they flower late October- early November).
 We found that the use of relatively “soft” and unlignified induced epicormic shoots performed poorly, wilting quickly and decaying more than “harder” cuttings.

 We also found that there was a negative correlation between rooting rates and the stem length at which epicormic shoots were sourced in M. alternifolia.
 This effect has also been found in a wide range of woody plants (Haines et al. 1993, Eldridge et al. 1994).
 Maturation advances unevenly in a tree so that juvenility declines with height on the main stem or towards the tips of lateral branches (Olesen 1978).
-Our attempt to ameliorate maturation effects manifest in this way by targeting branches for removal that joined the main stem within 0.5 m of ground level, tended to improve rooting rates.
+Our study showed that targeting branches that joined the main stem within 0.5m of ground level for cuttings, tended to improve rooting rates, which was consistent with the differential maturation effects observed in other trees.

 Targeting or inducing suitable epicormic resprouts provided an advantage by allowing the capture of more genotypes from mature native forest stands of M. alternifolia.
 Further optimisation of propagation via cuttings may benefit by studying the influence of hormone application, as micropropagation studies indicate that exogenous IBA applications are sub-optimal for stimulation of rooting (de Oliveira et al. 2010), and hormone type can influence the quality of the root system on a Tea Tree cutting (Whish 1994).